Mary-godspet/Brewery-Data-Project/README.md

 .
 Profit growth or decline\
 .
 Peak-performing periods\
 .
 Low-performing periods\
 .
-Changes in revenue and profitability overtime
+Changes in revenue and profitability over time

 # Dashboard
 Dashboards were designed to provide management with an interactive overview of business performance.